This past month saw the unfortunate passing of Miura Kentaro, author of Berserk.

 Bouncing Back from Tragedy

 Orihara’s story is the heaviest I’ve seen a Kio manga get, and that’s including Ogiue trying to commit suicide as a kid.
-There’s something really tragic about child abuse, and the degree to which Orihara’s anger is a product of his trauma.
+Child abuse, and the degree to which Orihara’s anger is a product of his trauma, are incredibly tragic.
 Although not said outright, it’s extremely likely that the guy suffers from PTSD.
 The story basically implies that Orihara can’t hear the 30khz frequency because he was constantly being subjected to the anguished screams of his mom and his brother.
 And somehow, the series manages to swing around into silliness not long after.

 It’s really not easy for a narrative to get so serious and then switch back into lighthearted humor, but I think Hashikko Ensemble does it well by actually making the awkwardness in that transition more prominent.
 In particular, when Orihara mentions his deceased brother, Jin seems to obliviously bring the topic back to music and science.
 But is Jin as ditzy as he acts?
 His ambiguously strained relationship with his dad, or indeed something else, might hint at this being a willful act of feigned ignorance.

 The featured song this chapter is “Viderunt Omnes,” a Gregorian chant composed in the 11th century by Protein.
 Gregorian chants were traditionally used in Roman-Catholic churches.

 Next chapter promises to focus on Kurata, whose intensity and dislike of the frivolous has me intrigued about her.
 However, given how quickly the manga jumped from “Orihara’s on board” to “Competition!”, I’m worried that Hashikko Ensemble is suffering from a lack of popularity and his rushing things forward.
 I genuinely think this is a very strong manga from Kio Shimoku, so I hope it has a long life ahead of it.